MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 First of all, we had to reproduce the electrical amplifier circuit (resistances, capacitors...) with a few changes and component additions.
 In order to adjust the gain of our circuit, we have replaced the resistance R2 by an MCP41050 digital potentiometer which can be controlled using the KY-040 rotary encoder.
 Then, for the realisation of the test bench we had to add some components that need to be connected to the power source, such as the flex sensor, the Bluetooth® module or the OLED screen.
 For that, we have created some symbols associated to the new elements.

-On the picture below, it is possible to see our complete electrical circuit realised in KiCAD with the different symbols of the components.
+On figure 7, it is possible to see our complete electrical circuit realised in KiCAD with the different symbols of the components.

 ![Sin título (1)](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/d7db149d-7aac-44d3-a966-45203cd0fb59)

-Figure 2 : Complete schematic of the electrical circuit in KiCAD for the project.
+Figure 7 : Complete schematic of the electrical circuit in KiCAD for the project.

 Then, the second part is to realise the footprint of the PCB on KiCAD.
 However, all the components and the whole circuit have to fit on Arduino Uno Shield.
 So, the spatial arrangement must be thoughtful, while considering the 3D shape of the components and the specifications we have to follow for the PCB printing.

 For the most commons components, we've used some predefined footprints but for the others we've created some specifical footprints thanks to the software.
-On the pictures below, it is possible to see the global footprint of our PCB and the 3D view.
+All the footprints can be found in the KiCAD folder.

 ## Amplifier circuit

 The main role of the amplifier is to amplify sensor output voltages to make them measurable.

-On the figure below, you can see its electrical circuit.
+On figure 8 can be seen the electrical circuit of the amplifier.

 ![image](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/22b4074c-a6f3-46b2-91a8-3a7a4a72a47d)

-Figure 3: Schematic of the operationnal amplifier circuit in KiCAD.
+Figure 8: Schematic of the operationnal amplifier circuit in KiCAD.

 ### LTC1050 Operationnal amplifier

-The LTC1050 is the operationnal amplifier used in our amplifier circuit.
+The LTC1050 is the operationnal amplifier used in our amplifier circuit, than can be observed in figure 9.

 ![DIP-8](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/9779b100-5de5-48d5-8db4-3b4e4fddeefa)

+Figure 9: LTC1050 operational amplifier.

 ### MCP41050 Digital potentiometer

 The MCP41050 is the digital potentiometer used in our project.
 It varies up to 50,000 ohms depending on the command sent.
-It has 8 connections pins as you can see on the next figure.
+It has 8 connections pins as can be seen in figure 10.

 ![Microchip-MCP41050-I_SN-image](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/a2f528a6-c030-491e-9876-67a0d771acc9)

+Figure 10: MCP41050 digital potentiometer.

 ## Graphite sensor

 The graphite sensor used in our project is made from paper with a trace to be colored in with different pencils.
-In our electrical circuit, the sensor is connected between the 5V source and the positive input of the amplifier.
+In our electrical circuit, the sensor is connected between the 5V (Vcc) source and the positive input of the amplifier (Vout), as can be seen in figure 11.

 ![Graphite_sensor](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/16bf690d-2f42-4ac8-a104-3a38da477129)

+Figure 11: Schematic for the graphite sensor.
 Extracted from Niels Brun and Paul Besnard's GitHub site.

 ## Flex sensor